 A brake stops the cutter blades from freewheeling within five (5) seconds after disengaging the clutch.
-If the brake system malfunctions and the blades do not stop within five (5) seconds, the brake should be repaired or replaced before further operation.
+If the brake system malfunctions and the blades do not stop within five (5) seconds, the brake should be repaired or replaced before further operation of the mower.
 Contact your Walker dealer for service.